jtvieira/reservoir_tool/README.md

 # reservoir_tool
 This repo is for a reservoir level tool.
-Provides data analysis as well as predictive modeling of several California reservoirs.
+Provides data analysis as well as predictive modeling of Lake Havasu and Lake Mohave.

 ## Requirements for running
-Postgres must be installed on your machine
-For installation instructions on mac, see here      : https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/
+Postgres must be installed and running on your machine For installation instructions on mac, see here      : https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/
 For installation instructions on windows, see here  : https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/
 For installation instructions on linux, see here    : https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-linux/